conradakunga/Blog/_posts/2025-05-23-not-all-net-exceptions-can-be-caught-the-case-of-stack-overflow.md

 This code has thrown a [StackOverflow](https://learn.microsoft.com/en-us/dotnet/api/system.stackoverflowexception?view=net-9.0) exception.

-Now let us try and wrap our code in a `try-catch` block.
+Now, let's try to wrap our code in a `try-catch` block.

 ```c#
 try